 Give your traditional comfort foods a healthy make-over

 During winter we tend to fill up on heavy, warm comfort food rather than reaching for salads or other light meals.
-Generally these foods tend to be high in fat but there are ways in which you can cut the fat (and kilojoules!) of your much loved winter favourites.
+Just because we are not having salads, doesn't mean we should ditch our daily dose of veggies.

 - Baked kumara (sweet potato) can make for a quick, tasty and nutritious meal.
-Try topping with chilli beans, salsa and cottage cheese or natural yoghurt – rather than using lots of cheddar cheese and sour cream.
+Try topping with chilli beans, salsa and cottage cheese, natural yoghurt, grated cheddar cheese or a dollop of sour cream.

 - You can also veg-up your traditional casserole by adding onion, kumara, carrots, courgette, celery, peas or tomatoes.
-Remember to trim the visible fat off your meat too.
 And you guessed it; make sure you watch your portion sizes!

 Get creative with your exercise